We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 We made sure to only select cards that report to each major credit bureau so you don’t have to worry about that with any of the following cards.

 What to do with this information: If you’re trying to build credit and you don’t already have three credit cards, we recommend that you apply for the ones that you like on this list.
+Check out the differences between Secured vs. Unsecured Credit Cards if you’d like to know more about unsecured cards as well.

 For maximum credit building effectiveness, you want to be making monthly payments on three credit cards per month.
 If managed correctly, you should see your credit scores go up quickly!